 - The Knights Who Say "Squee!": She absolutely gushes over Ragna's weapon in a unique intro should the two be on the same team.

-- Leitmotif: Ruby Mix (BBTAG Special) - A medley of the songs This Will Be The Day, Red Like Roses and Red Like Roses Part II
+- Leitmotif: Ruby Mix (BBTAG Special) - A medley of the songs This Will Be The Day, Red Like Roses and Red Like Roses Part II, with Best Day Ever capping it off.

 - Little Red Fighting Hood: Looking at her design makes it very obvious as to which literary figure she was inspired by.